dshen1/NLP-and-Text-Classification/README.md

-"This project use NLP and multiclass classification to build predictive model for tagging webpage"
+This project use NLP and multiclass classification to build predictive model for tagging webpage